grafana/tempo/docs/tempo/website/configuration/parquet.md

 No data conversion or upgrade process is necessary.
 As soon as the Parquet format is enabled, Tempo starts writing data in that format, leaving existing data as-is.

+Please note, however, that enabling the Parquet block format means Tempo will require more CPU and memory resources than it previously did.

 ## Enable Parquet

 To use Parquet, set the block format option to `vParquet` in the Storage section of the configuration file.